egonolieux/personal-conventions/languages/general.md

 - When using camel or pascal case, only capitalize the first letter of acronyms for readability, e.g., `HtmlNode` instead of `HTMLNode`.

-## Variable naming
+## Naming

 - For "regular" variable names, the conventions for specific categories of variables (see below) cannot be used.
 - Variable names must be as descriptive as possible.

+### Functions

+A function implies an action, which means that a verb must be used for its name, such as `calculateSomething` or `doSomeAction`.

+#### Special cases

+- **Callbacks**: Use a `callback` suffix, e.g., `successCallback`.
+- **Event listeners**: Use an `on` suffix, e.g., `onButtonClick`.

+#### Naming conflicts

+In some cases, the function name might conflict with other variable names, such as imperative booleans.
+In such cases, the `fn` suffix must be used, e.g., `doSomeActionFn`.

-### Booleans
+### Boolean variables

 Boolean variable names must either be prefixed by a conjugated verb such as `is`, `has` or `can`, or be written in imperative form such as `enable` or `doWork`.
 The imperative form can only be used over the conjugated verb form if the boolean variable indicates a command of some kind and does not relate to a property.
-An example of such case is an `enable` variable of a function/method called `toggle`.
+An example of such case is an `enable` variable of a function called `toggle`.

-The imperative form might conflict with function/method names.
-For cases where the conventions regarding (first-class) function naming conflicts cannot be applied, a `bool` suffix must be used, e.g., `enableBool`.

-### First-class functions

-A function implies an action, which means that a verb must be used for the variable name, such as `calculateSomething` or `doSomeAction`.
-If the function variable name conflicts with a boolean variable name, the `fn` suffix must be used, e.g., `doSomeActionFn`.

-Notable exceptions to these rules are:

-- Callback functions, which are suffixed by `callback`, e.g., `successCallback`.
-- Event listeners, which are prefixed by `on`, e.g., `onButtonClick`.
+#### Naming conflicts

+In some cases, the imperative form might conflict with function names.
+See the *Functions* section on how to handle these conflicts.

-### Arrays, lists and sets
+### Arrays, list and set variables

 Array, list and set variable names must be written in plural form, e.g., `items` and `stringValues`.
 If the same values are used within the same scope for different collection types (an array, list or set), an `as<type>` suffix must be used, e.g., `itemsAsSet` and `itemsAsList`.

-### Hash maps
+### Hash map variables

 Hash map variable names must indicate which values are being mapped, and must have a `map` suffix, e.g., `someValueToOtherValueMap`.